dmnfarrell/tablexplore/docs/source/usage.rst

 Interface layout
 ----------------

 The table is laid out with headers for row and columns.
 Much functionality can be accessed from the tools menu but also by right clicking on the row and column headers.
 You can resize columns by dragging in the header.
 Rows cannot be resized independently (zoom in to enlarge).
 Unlike spreadsheets column and row headers can use indexes (arbitrary labels).
 You can set any column as an index.
 This has extra functionality when it comes to plotting.
 Duplicate column name indexes are allowed though should be avoided if you want predictable behaviour.
+Every table has a vertical toolbar on the right and a plot view associated with it.
+You can make the plot hidden if needed.

 .. image:: overview.png